 They all had something in common: experience overcoming adversity.

 Mandela spent 27 years in prison before becoming his country’s first black president.
 Matsushita endured a childhood of poverty and ill health en route to founding his electronics juggernaut.

 In order to weather adversity in this way, you need to be tough.
 That’s why resilience is so important.
 And the great thing about resilience, as Stoltz points out, is that it can be learned in childhood.

 I try to apply this insight to my children’s education.
-For instance, I got all my sons learned to play the board game Go from the age of six.
+For instance, I got all my sons to learn the board game Go from the age of six.
 The reason?
-Go is a game in which luck plays no part: If you lose, you lose because you are the weaker player.
+Go is a game in which luck plays no part.
+If you lose, you lose because you are the weaker player.
 If you win, it’s because you are the stronger.
-And the only way to win is through long, hard practise.
+And the only way to win is through long, hard practice.
 Playing Go thus constitutes a relatively pain-free way for children to learn how persistence overcomes adversity, and to thereby start cultivating the resilience they will need as adults.